rolinj/slack-api/README.md

 ## Thread Analyzer
-Guide steps to determine the number of message threads a member/user was involved. (in Slack channels)
+Guide steps to determine the number of message threads a member/user was involved. (in Slack channels) All links included were from Slack API page. (https://api.slack.com)

 ###### Usage
 **Step 1:** Create Slack App (https://api.slack.com/apps?new_app=1)